Frequently Asked Questions for Children

 What is a "Little"?

-• Littles are kids ages 6-18.
+• Littles are youth ages 6-18.

 • Littles come to BBBS either through a parent/guardian or through a referral from a local school or agency.